Low-Impact Exercises for Beginners to Build Strength and Mobility

 How to Progress Safely

 Progress in beginner exercise does not need to be dramatic.
-In fact, the safest and most sustainable improvements usually come from small changes.
-You might add one or two extra repetitions, slow the movement down for more control, reduce the amount of support you use, or repeat the routine one additional day each week.
+The safest improvements usually come from small changes repeated over time.
+You might add one or two repetitions, move more slowly for better control, reduce how much support you use, or repeat the routine one extra day per week.

-Another way to progress is to improve quality before quantity.
-Focus on smoother movement, better posture, and less tension.
-If an exercise that once felt awkward begins to feel natural, that is real progress.
+Another smart way to progress is to improve quality before quantity.
+Smoother movement, steadier breathing, better posture, and more confidence all count as real progress.
+If an exercise that once felt awkward begins to feel natural, that is meaningful improvement.

-- Week 1: Learn the movements and keep the sessions short
+- Week 1: Learn the movements and keep sessions short

 - Week 2: Add a few repetitions where comfortable